Kris Knoblauch

-Kris Knoblauch (born September 24, 1978) is a Canadian professional ice hockey coach and former player who is the head coach for the Edmonton Oilers of the National Hockey League (NHL).
+Kris Knoblauch (born September 24, 1978) is a Canadian professional ice hockey coach and former player who most recently was the head coach for the Edmonton Oilers of the National Hockey League (NHL).
 He had previously been the head coach of the Hartford Wolf Pack of the American Hockey League (AHL).

-He had a total of 13 seasons of coaching experience before joining Hartford, including two seasons as an assistant coach with the Philadelphia Flyers of the National Hockey League (NHL) and seven years as a head coach in the Canadian junior leagues.
+He had a total of 13 seasons of coaching experience before joining Hartford, including two seasons as an assistant coach with the Philadelphia Flyers of the NHL and seven years as a head coach in the Canadian junior leagues.
 He compiled a record of 298–130–16–13 during that time.
-Knoblauch coached the Oilers to appearances in the 2024 and 2025 Stanley Cup Finals.
+Knoblauch coached the Oilers to appearances in the Stanley Cup Final in 2024 and 2025.

 Playing career

 Knoblauch is from Imperial, Saskatchewan.
 He was a seventh-round pick, 166th overall, of the New York Islanders in the 1997 NHL entry draft, but never played at the NHL level.
 Playing in the position of winger, Knoblauch played parts of four seasons of junior hockey in the Western Hockey League (WHL) from 1995 to 1998 with the Red Deer Rebels, Edmonton Ice and Lethbridge Hurricanes.
 He then played for five seasons with the University of Alberta Golden Bears from 1999 to 2003, during which time he registered 117 points (38 goals and 79 assists) in 102 games.
 He was part of the team that won a National Championship during the 1999–00 season.
 Knoblauch played professionally with the Austin Ice Bats of the Central Hockey League, before finishing his playing career in France as a member of the Bisons de Neuilly-sur-Marne.